Decoding the Critique Mechanism in Large Reasoning Models: The Geometry of Critique Ability

 In this section, we investigate the meaning of $v_{\ell}$ using Logit Lens~\cite{nostalgebraist2020logitlens}, which estimates the model's belief of its internal states.
 Specifically, we project $v_{\ell}$ into the vocabulary space using the unembedding matrix $W_U \in \mathbb{R}^{d \times |V|}$, where $|V|$ denotes the size of the vocabulary:

-We interpret $v_{\ell}$ by extracting tokens corresponding to the highest logit values.
-Table \ref{tab:logit_lens_main} lists the top 10 tokens for Qwen3-4B (layer 29) and R1-32B (layer 57), ranked by their projected $\text{logits}_{\ell}$.
-Notably, some of the highest-ranked tokens include \textit{`Nope'} or \textit{`Wait'}, which typically occur when the model tries to reassess its reasoning and answers.
-In addition to the English tokens, the steering vectors $v_{\ell}$ for both Qwen3-4B and R1-32B are closely linked to several Chinese adversative markers such as: `\cn{但却}' (but yet), `\cn{但实际上}' (but actually), or `\cn{却}' (but/yet).
-This suggests that the identified steering vectors $v_{\ell}$ effectively encode the critique behavior.
+We interpret $v_{\ell}$ by projecting it onto the vocabulary and extracting the highest-ranked tokens.
+Table~\ref{tab:logit_lens_main} lists the top 10 tokens for Qwen3-4B (layer 29) and R1-32B (layer 57).
+Notably, tokens such as \textit{`Nope'} or \textit{`Wait'} rank highly --- terms typically associated with reasoning reassessment.
+Both models also show strong activation of Chinese adversative markers, including \cn{但却}' (but yet), \cn{但实际上}' (but actually), and `\cn{却}' (but/yet), suggesting that $v_{\ell}$ encodes critique behavior across languages.
 Additional results for multiple layers can be found in Appendix \ref{app:logit_lens}.